marcinkaluza/sil-automation/Exercise4/README.md

 ## Using CodePipeline

 In the previous section we have deployed a stack consisting of a CodeCommit repository and CodePipeline build pipeline.
 Now we will illustrate how they work together.
 The purpose of  CodePipeline is to initiate a set of configurable build actions whenever content of a code reposistory changes.
 CodePipeline can work with a number of different repositories, but in our case we use CodeCommit.
-To see how it works follow the staps below:
+To see how it works follow the steps below:

 1. In the AWS console navigate to CodePipeline.
 You should see our pipeline in a failed state:
 ![](img/06-FailedPipeline.png)